Looking Glass Studios

 Looking Glass Studios, Inc. (formerly Blue Sky Productions and LookingGlass Technologies, Inc.) was an American video game developer based in Cambridge, Massachusetts.
 The company was founded by Paul Neurath with Ned Lerner as Blue Sky Productions in 1990, and merged with Lerner's Lerner Research in 1992 to become LookingGlass Technologies.
 Between 1997 and 1999, the company was part of Intermetrics and was renamed Looking Glass Studios.
-Following financial issues at Looking Glass, the studio shut down in May 2000.
+Due to lasting financial issues, the studio shut down in May 2000.

 Notable productions by Looking Glass include the Ultima Underworld, System Shock, and Thief series.

 History

 Blue Sky Productions, Lerner Research, and Ultima Underworld (1990–1992)

 Co-founders of Looking Glass, Paul Neurath and Ned Lerner, met at Wesleyan University where Lerner was a physics major and Neurath studied environmental science.
 The two worked together on the game Deep Space: Operation Copernicus (1987) before Lerner moved to the West Coast where he worked creating games for Electronic Arts.
-Neurath found work at Origin Systems, who had moved their business to New Hampshire in 1984.
+Neurath found work at Origin Systems, who had moved its business to New Hampshire in 1984.
 Neurath worked on a number of projects including Ogre (1986) and Omega (1989).
 His largest project was leading the design of Space Rogue (1989), which he collaborated with Lerner on many of the technical aspects.
 Space Rogue was in turn a major inspiration for Wing Commander (1990) due to its melding of storytelling and space combat elements.

 Before the completion of Space Rogue, Origin Systems moved back to Texas along with the majority of the staff.
 Neurath, not wanting to move, decided to use the former Origin office to start his own studio, Blue Sky Productions, at 59 Stiles Road in Salem, New Hampshire in 1990.
 Lerner, who had his own company called Lerner Research, supplied funds to help get the operation off the ground.

 With a concept to create a first-person dungeon crawler in the vein of Dungeon Master (1987), Neurath began recruiting from the local region.
 One of his early hires was Doug Church, programmer and graduate of the Massachusetts Institute of Technology.
 Church working together with Chris Green of Lerner Research developed a basic three-dimensional, texture mapped demonstration of the game with animation by former Origin artist Douglas Wike.
 The demo was showcased at the 1990 Summer Consumer Electronics Show to attract publisher interest.
-Richard Garriott and Warren Spector of Origin Systems saw the demo and decided to finance their first game.
+Richard Garriott and Warren Spector of Origin Systems saw the demo and decided to finance its first game.

 The demo, initially named Underworld, was rebranded under the Ultima series.
 The initial funding for the game was purportedly $30,000, allowing Neurath to hire his initial staff into Blue Sky Productions.
 The final cost of production was around $400,000 and would be released in March 1992 as Ultima Underworld (1992).
 By the end of production on Ultima Underworld, the company had moved to a new office in Lexington, Massachusetts.